Mahāsaṅghika Vinaya

 Second Origin Story

 At another time, the bhikkhunīs were walking on a road.
 A young bhikkhunī left the path to relieve herself behind the others.
-Some merchants came and saw that the bhikkhunī was graceful.
-Then they held her back and asked: “You’re young and graceful, you really should indulge in desires.
+Some merchants came and saw that the bhikkhunī was attractive.
+Then they held her back and asked: “You’re young and attractive, you really should indulge in desires.
 Why did you go forth?
 Please tell us the reason.”
 The bhikkhunī said: “What’s the use of asking me why I went forth?”
 They repeated: “That’s not true.
 There ought to be a reason you can tell us.”
 She answered again as before.
 In this way, they toyed with her and after a moment let her go.
 When she had reached the village, doubts and remorse arose in her mind, and she told Mahāpajāpatī.

 Mahāpajāpatī then fully informed the World-honored One of this matter.
 The Buddha said: